 The closer we go to the end the more my seven-year-old son Daniel became more and more tired mentally.
 The Cathedral of Santiago de Compostela is a tall church and I pointed out the top of it in the distance.
 He could see the finish and just wanted it to end.
 I think he still could have walked many more kilometres but he was finished mentally.
 Yet my heartkid walked faster and faster.
 She saw the finish line and was nearly running to the end.
 I struggled to keep up with her.
 It is true what her cardiologists says – her heart is like a racehorse and the track and the conditions for her were just right.

 I did it.
 The kids did it.
 We did it.
 Our families did it.
+I was super proud.
 We lay on the ground as the pilgrims did before us for thousands of years and laughed and let the relief out.
 As we lay there they clouds decided to open up and dropped huge cold raindrops down on us.
 This got us up and running to our hotel – the magnificent Hostal de los Reyes Catolocios all about 100 steps away.

-There is a line in the movie “The Way” starring Martin Sheen as a father doing the Camino for his son, where the actor James Nesbitt states - “No self respecting pilgrim on the Camino would ever stay at a Parador – it’s utter decadent.”
-To which Martin Sheen responds – “its my shout” and they all enjoyed the splendour and decadence of the Parador in Leon for the night.
-We too enjoyed the decadence of a Parador.
-The Hostal de los Reyes Catolicos is the final hostel along the route and was originally built as a hospital by Queen Isabel and King Ferdinand.
+The Hostal de los Reyes Catolicos was originally built as a hospital by Queen Isabel and King Ferdinand.
 It has been lovingly renovated and now is part of the luxury hotel chain the Parador.
 This was our reward at the end of the Camino.

-I initially felt tight about paying to stay there as everything along the Camino was so much cheaper and once again as a family of five we would have to take two hotel rooms.
+I initially felt tight about paying to stay there as everything along the Camino was so much cheaper and as a family of five we would have to take two hotel rooms.
 But there is no way I regretted staying there (even extending to stay an extra two nights).
-I am glad Jodi persisted in saying we had to experience it.
+I am glad my good buddy Jodi persisted in saying we had to experience it.
 It is a beautiful renaissance style building.
 Even when we walked in off the square muddy and wet they didn’t bat an eyelid taking our luggage and showing us to our room.

 I started the journey with a lot of trepidation and my stress levels were high.
 Nervous about walking with kids, pushing a kid with special medical needs and travelling with friends and finishing as friends.
 But the closer I got to Santiago each day the lighter my load and the happier I became.
 I was proud of all the kids.
 I was blessed in that I didn’t hurt anywhere - my feet and joints were fine.
 I could have kept walking, and I think the kids could have also.
 But to stop was the right thing to do – while everyone still enjoyed it and yearned for more.
 The limit was just right for the kids.
 Everyday they were going outside their comfort zone.
 They dealt through physical and mental challenges everyday yet not once did anyone have a melt down.
 There were slow days and dragging their feet days, but nothing an ice cream or cola cao (hot chocolate) couldn’t fix.
 It truely was a great experience and I would urge anyone to do it!

 Accommodation for my family of five was on average around 140-160 Euro with some places including breakfasts, which was a bonus when getting started each morning.
 But you can go cheaper with the Albergues, pilgrims hostels, which can cost around 10 Euros a night but I have a great fear of bed bugs and didn’t feel up for bunk beds in a dorm setting.
 The Parador of course been a 5-star was more expensive at 469 Euro for two rooms for a night and included a beautiful breakfast.
 Dinner along the Camino for our five was around 30-40 Euro total and this included the wine and drinks and the set pilgrims menu!!
 You just can't beat that in Europe.